stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-moderate-republicans-defended-biden-s-cl.md

 In the end, the moderate Republican caucus was willing to trade IRA tax credits for other policy priorities.
-Moderates in high-tax states like New York were willing to use Biden’s tax credits as a bargaining chip for a higher limit on itemized state and local tax deductions — $40,000, up from the current cap of $10,000 —  a political win, with benefits that those lawmakers could reap immediately, that allowed them to sidestep having to defend legislation passed by a Democratic administration.
+Moderates in high-tax states like New York were willing to use Biden’s tax credits as a bargaining chip for a higher limit on itemized state and local tax deductions — $40,000, up from the current cap of $10,000 —&nbsp; a political win, with benefits that those lawmakers could reap immediately, that allowed them to sidestep having to defend legislation passed by a Democratic administration.&nbsp;

 Republicans might also be banking on the fact that many of their constituents don’t know about the IRA.
 A University of Chicago and Associated Press survey last year found that two years after the IRA passed, most Americans had a supremely flawed understanding of what the legislation is and does, if they knew about it at all.
 Only 21 percent of adults polled, for example, thought tax credits for individuals to buy electric vehicles were helpful.
-Nearly 40 percent didn’t know enough to weigh in on the EV tax credits and a shocking 15 percent of those polled thought the policy — which gives consumers up to $7,500 for a new plug-in EV — hurt people like them.
+Nearly 40 percent didn’t know enough to weigh in on the EV tax credits and a shocking 15 percent of those polled thought the policy — which gives consumers up to $7,500 for a new plug-in EV — hurt people like them.&nbsp;